Table of Contents

 Shehu was then appointed as the Federal Commissioner of Transport at the age of 33.
 Shehu had the unenvious role of decongesting the Nigerian Ports.
 The Nation, was at the time experiencing a cement armada, with 16 Million tonnes of cement docked at the various ports.
 Under his short-lived guidance, Shehu was credited with establishing a blueprint for the development of Nigeria’s transport sector as well as transforming the Ports.

 Shehu’s time as a Federal Commissioner was short.
-Upon the assassination of the revered Head of State Murtala, Shehu was promoted to the rank of a Major General —over the head of some of his seniors— and named the Chief of Staff, Supreme Headquarters at the age of 36.
+Upon the assassination of the revered Head of State Murtala, Shehu was promoted to the rank of a Major General —over the head of some of his seniors— and named the Chief of Staff, Supreme Headquarters.
 He was the de-facto Number two in a triumvirate arrangement consisting of Olusegun Obasanjo as Head of State and Yakubu Danjuma as the Chief of Army Staff.

 Shehu Yar’Adua as Vice President